CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; Use speed knob by default

 Check this if your FC has a pot for chasing speed selection and you want to use this pot.
 Note that if this option is checked, commands regarding chasing speed from the remote control are ignored.

-##### &#9654; TCD connected by wire

-Check this if you have a Time Circuits Display connected by wire.
-Note that you can only connect *either* a button *or* the TCD to the "time travel" connector on the FC, but not both.

-Note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
-After learning keys is done, you can, of course, check this option again.

-##### &#9654; Use 'panel light' for box lights

-Normally, [box lights](#box-lighting) are connected to the "External LED" connectors, and the [IR feedback LED](#ir-remote-control) to the "Panel Light" connector (GND/S).
-Check this option if your box lights are instead connected to the "Panel Light" connector.
-This option, in essence, swaps the "external LED" and "Panel light" connector purposes.

 #### Network settings